-The credit mechanisms will be extended to an amount of 25 billion ECU of effectively available credit.
+The credit mechanism will be extended to an amount of 25 billion ECU of effectively available credit.
 The distribution of this amount will be as follows:

-Medium-term financial assistance 14 billion ECU
+Short term monetary support 14 billion ECU Medium term financial assistance 11 billion ECU

-The duration of the short-term monetary support will be extended for another 3 months on the same conditions as the first extension.
+The duration of the short term monetary support will be extended for another 3 months on the same conditions as the first extension.

-The increase of the medium-term financial assistance will be completed by 30 June 1979.
+The increase of the medium term financial assistance will be completed by 30 June 1979.
 In the meantime, countries which still need national legislation are expected to make their extended medium-term quotas available by an interim financing agreement of the central banks concerned.

-5.)
-Third countries and international organizations -
+Third countries and international organizations

-The durability of EMS and its international implications require coordination of exchange rate policies vis-a-vis third countries and, as far as possible, a concertation with the monetary authorities of those countries.
+The durability of EMS and its international implications require co-cordination of exchange rate policies vis-a-vis third countries and, as far as possible, a concertation with the monetary authorities of those countries.